kartikx/Notes/C++.md

 It is useful to pass arguments as reference, to prevent waste of memory in copying, however it has a risk of modifying the global values.
 Hence we used const reference arguments to get the best of both.

 	 void foo(const int& arg);

+Similarly, declaring a pointer argument const tells readers that the value of an object pointed to by that argument is not changed by the function.

+	int strlen(const char*);